-Professor Meda Higa (left) and Biology major, Rafael Perez (right) attended the Society for the Advancement for Chicanos and Native Americans in the Sciences (SACNAS) conference in Seattle, Washington in October, 2012.
+Professor Meda Higa (left) and Biology major, Rafael Perez (right) attended the Society for the Advancement for Chicanos and Native Americans in the Sciences (SACNAS) conference in Seattle, Washington.
 While in Seattle, Rafael enjoyed the sights from the Seattle Space Needle.

 Twelve York College biology majors presented their research at the 89th annual meeting of the Pennsylvania Academy of Science in April 2013.
 York College students were awarded top honors!
 Alexa Kunch was awarded first place for her research and Rob Harvey's research received a third place award.
 (L-R Alexa Kunch, Robert Harvey)